9 Different Types Of Laboratories As Of 2026 [Explained]

 The lab tests may include chemical identification, object identification, DNA analysis, fingerprint analysis, document analysis, trace analysis of fibers and hair, or explosive investigations.

-One of the most advanced forensic labs across the world is at the FBI.
+One of the most advanced forensic labs in the world is the FBI.
 Located in Quantico, Virginia, it employs 750+ scientists and analysts, and partners with local and state crime labs throughout the United States to solve criminal cases.

 One of its divisions, called the Chem-Bio Sciences Unit, works closely with the military, studying chemical, biological, and nuclear components.
-It also specializes in the examination of animal, insect, seed, plant, and genetically modified organisms.
+It also specializes in the examination of animals, insects, seeds, plants, and genetically modified organisms.

 1. Medical Laboratory